 Scalability Is Vital For Adoption

+Someone who doesn’t know about cryptocurrency will probably have heard that it is virtual money and little else.
+That assumption comes with another that this system is efficient.
+Transaction fees have emerged as the soft underbelly of cryptocurrency adoption.
+If these issues continued, cryptocurrency would evolve into a one-dimensional asset class.
+That spot can only go to one coin, and the rest must seek proper utility.
+Luckily second, generation blockchains have better scalability.
 Bitcoin will probably be fine despite the scalability problems.
 However, Ethereum and every other blockchain that thrives on more usage could use any solution that improves utility.
 Gaming tokens fall in this category.
-They will benefit more in the long term from having a million more users on BC GAME and other platforms than prices rising by a hundred dollars.
+They will benefit more in the long term from having a million more users on BC.Game and other platforms than prices rising by a hundred dollars.
 There is a correlation between the two, no doubt.
-However, the containment of transaction fees must come first if long-term sustainability and adoption are the primary concern.
+However, transaction fees must be contained first if long-term sustainability and adoption are the primary concern.